Title |

 |

-pg_duckdb: Adding analytics to your application databaseby Jordan Tigani
+pg_duckdb: Adding analytics to your application databaseby Boaz Leskes

 PostgreSQL is the fastest growing open source transactional database.
 DuckDB is the fastest growing open source analytical one. pg_duckdb is a new Postgres extension that brings the two together, and lets you run analytical queries on your postgres instance, with the full performance of DuckDB.